 How many Members of Congress are there?
-535. In the United States, the government consists of three equally powerful branches that are intended to check one another to ensure that no one branch exceeds its purview.
+Five hundred and thirty five.
+In the United States, the government consists of three equally powerful branches that are intended to check one another to ensure that no one branch exceeds its purview.
 These branches are the judicial, the executive and the legislative branches.
 The legislative branch is the branch that houses the totality of Congress, both the Senate and the House of Representatives.

 The legislative branch is responsible for drafting and passing bills that are then sent to the President of the United States, or the executive branch, for signage and finalization.
 Although the Senate and the House work together under the auspices of Congress, on a day-to-day basis, they function separately from one another.

-How Many Members of Congress in Each Chamber
+How Many Members of Congress Are in Each Chamber?

 The Senate consists of 100 members, two from each state in the United States determined relatively in a straightforward way.
 The only possible change in the size of the Senate could come from the admission of a new state into the union, according to VoteTocracy.